-Authentication >> Certificates >> Remote Certificates

-Trusted Remote Certificates

-Displays the current imported remote certificates.

-Importing a new certificate

-Requirement:

-The file (file name extension: \.cer, \.pem or \.crt) is saved on the connected computer.

-Proceed as follows:

-- Click on the \textbf{\textsigm} No file selected icon to select the file. - Click on the Upload icon.

-Once imported, you can view the details of the certificate by clicking on the Details button.

-Save the imported certificate by clicking on the R Save icon.

-Short name

-When importing a remote certificate, the CN attribute from the certificate subject field is suggested as the short name here (providing the Short name field is empty at this point).
-This name can be adopted or another name can be chosen.

-A name must be assigned, whether it is the suggested one or another.
+Authentication >> Certificates >> Remote Certificates Trusted Remote Certificates Displays the current imported remote certificates.
+Importing a new certificate Requirement: The file (file name extension: .cer, .pem or .crt) is saved on the connected computer.
+Proceed as follows: Click on the D No file selected icon to select the file.
+Click on the Upload icon.
+Once imported, you can view the details of the certificate by clicking on the - Details button.
+Save the imported certificate by clicking on the Save icon.
+Short name When importing a remote certificate, the CN attribute from the certificate subject field is suggested as the short name here (providing the Short name field is empty at this point).
+This name can be adopted or another name can be chosen. • A name must be assigned, whether it is the suggested one or another.
 Names must be unique and must not be assigned more than once.

-Using the short name

-During the configuration of:

-- SSH (Management >> System Settings, Shell Access menu) - HTTPS (Management >> Web Settings, Access menu)

-the certificates imported on the mGuard are provided in a selection list.
+Using the short name During the configuration of: SSH (Management >> System Settings, Shell Access menu) HTTPS (Management >> Web Settings, Access menu) -------------------------- -- the certificates imported on the mGuard are provided in a selection list.
 The certificates are displayed under the short name specified for each certificate in this selection list.
 Name assignment is mandatory.

-Creating and downloading a certificate copy

-A copy can be created from the imported remote certificate and downloaded.

-To do this, proceed as follows:

-- Click on the Download icon in the row for the relevant remote certificate. - Follow the instructions in the dialog boxes that are displayed.
+Creating and downloading A copy can be created from the imported remote certificate and downloaded. a certificate copy To do this, proceed as follows: Click on the Follow the instructions in the dialog boxes that are displayed.